-- Inspecting of solder balls and solder joints for defects is very difficult once the BGA has been soldered onto the circuit board.
+- Inspection of solder balls and solder joints for defects is very difficult once the BGA has been soldered onto the circuit board.

 Plastic Ball Grid Array (PBGA)

-Plastic Ball Grid Array (PBGA) is a type of BGA with a plastic-molded or glob-top body.
+Plastic BGA is a type of component with a plastic-molded or glob-top body.
 Size of PBGA packages range from 7 to 50 mm and has ball pitches of 1.00, 1.27, and 1.50 mm.
 PBGA pin counts range from 16 to 2401 pins.
 PBGA substrates are laminated and are made of glass-reinforced organic material with excellent thermal properties.
 Etched copper foils form the conductive traces within the substrate.

-Assembly of Plastic Ball Grid Array (PBGA) is normally done by “per substrate strip” where each strip holds several package sites.
+Assembly of Plastic BGA is normally done by “per substrate strip” where each strip holds several package sites.